 If we are looking for 90:

 - VLOOKUP with True starts in the middle at 70.
-90 is greater than 70, so VLOOKUP moves downwards and eliminates rows 2-7.
+90 is greater than 70, so VLOOKUP moves downwards, and rows 2-5 are eliminated

 - It moves to the middle of the bottom half to 50.
 50 is less than 90, so VLOOKUP moves downwards again, and rows 6-7 are eliminated.